rseah145/smw-term2/lesson_8/Theory.md

 By default, the remote access policy is set to deny all

-Therefore, even the RAS services is up and running, remote clients will not be able to connect to it until the Remote Access Policy is configured properly
+Therefore, even when the RAS services is up and running, remote clients will not be able to connect to it until the Remote Access Policy is configured properly